 - STDcheck offers the HIV RNA early detection test.

 - STDcheck accepts FSA and HSA payment cards.

 - STDcheck does not currently accept health insurance (which happens to also increase your privacy).

-- Only available within the United States, and certain areas lack testing centers.
+- Only available within the United States.

 With over 4,500 testing centers nationwide, STDcheck provides a logical alternative to inconvenient doctor visits and at-home test kits.

 STDcheck specializes in STD testing, and it does it well.
 The company receives very high ratings in terms of Value, Accuracy, Privacy, and Customer Support.

 Innerbody recently celebrated its 20-year anniversary online.
 Over the past two decades, we have helped tens of millions of readers make informed decisions involving staying healthy and living healthier lifestyles.
 Our testing team has purchased and compared over 500 health-related tests to date, and we are constantly updating our reviews based on the latest test advances.

 This review, like all medical-related content on Innerbody, is thoroughly vetted by one or more members of our Medical Review Board for accuracy.
 Additionally, we extensively analyze each health testing service we review.
 We evaluate the entire experience from ordering to receiving results, and then offer unbiased, marketing-jargon-free analysis based on the latest scientific evidence and medical standards.